hugojosefson/find-node-or-install/Readme.md

 ## Choose Node.js version

 If you want, you can change the version of Node.js to be installed.
-Do it by changing this line in `find-node-or-install`:
+Do it by setting the `NODE_VERSION` env variable.
+Default is `--lts`.

-    NODE_VERSION=6

-...to for example:

-    NODE_VERSION=4.6.0
+Example:

+    NODE_VERSION=12 ./find-node-or-install

 ## Usage from command-line